 Because many jobs today are physically demanding, it is easy for employees to become tired or worn out without making anyone aware of this fact.
 Since the competition to obtain and retain jobs today is so high, employees are more likely to keep pushing themselves despite the warnings that their body is providing them.
 When you work your body beyond its abilities, you put yourself at serious risk for workplace injuries.

 Why Overexertion is DangerousOverexertion typically occurs when an employee feels under pressure to get their job done, so they push their body past its normal limits.
 There is a downside to overexertion for both the employee and the employer.
-Employees that push themselves beyond their limits, especially when it comes to lifting or carrying heavy items can end up throwing their back out, slipping and falling as well as various other injuries.
-The typical injuries that occur from these types of accidents are debilitating, putting the employee out of work for a long period of time, causing further delays in the work getting done for the employer as well as a loss of wages for the employee and the necessity to file a workmen’s compensation claim.
+Employees who push themselves beyond their limits, especially when it comes to lifting or carrying heavy items, can end up throwing their back out, slipping, and falling, as well as various other injuries.
+The typical injuries that occur from these types of accidents are debilitating, putting the employee out of work for a long period of time, causing further delays in the work getting done for the employer as well as a loss of wages for the employee and the necessity to file a workers' compensation claim.

 Overexertion can also occur in employees that work outdoors in the hot summer months.
 Heat exhaustion is extremely common in the construction industry where the employees are working in direct sunlight, in extreme heat and with powerful tools.
 Heat exhaustion usually hits out of nowhere and can have very detrimental results, even landing the injured in the hospital.

-How to Prevent OverexertionThere are several tips that employees and employers can use to prevent overexertion and therefore workmen’s compensation claims in the workplace;
+How to Prevent OverexertionThere are several tips that employees and employers can use to prevent overexertion and therefore workers' compensation claims in the workplace:

 • Know your body’s limits – Stop when your body tells you to stop